humanitec-architecture/example-library/README.md

 ## Creating pull requests

 - Perform one logical change per pull request.
-- Maintain a clean list of commits, squash them if necessary.
+- Maintain a clean list of commits and squash them if necessary.

 ## Organize content